chqzeng/OpenWL/readme.md

 the implementation of water-leaving raidance (Rrs) simulation as used in:
 - [Zeng C, Binding C. The effect of mineral sediments on satellite chlorophyll-a retrievals from line-height algorithms using red and near-infrared bands.
 Remote Sensing.
 2019;11(19). doi:10.3390/rs11192306](https://www.mdpi.com/2072-4292/11/19/2306)

-It uses a very simplified light and water interactcion empricical model:  `Rrs = f *  bb / (a + bb)`,  which does not count the impact of wind speed, temperature, etc. It was implemented in Matlab 2017b licensed to ECCC. should be compatible for versions 2015b and after.
+It uses a very simplified light and water interactcion empricical model:  `Rrs = f *  bb / (a + bb)`,  which does not count the impact of wind speed, temperature, etc. It was implemented in Matlab 2017b licensed to ECCC. should be compatible to versions>=2015b.

 The purpose of this package is for fast computation and analyze the trend with change IOP (e.g., chl concentration); for a more strict simulation, please use HydroLight/Ecolight [Mobley, et al,https://www.sequoiasci.com/product/hydrolight/]